Seoul’s ruined Jumbo Jet, the Juan T. Trippe

 Tables, windows.

 It was obvious the woman was only just tolerating us, so SY kept her busy with a barrage of questions (taking notes all the while), while I took photos as fast I could.
 I hurried towards the cock-pit but the woman signaled for me to stop.
-SY said ‘thank you thank you’ a few more times and we both made a dash for the cockpit, unobstructed.
+SY said ‘thank you thank you’ a few more times and we both made a dash onwards, unobstructed.

 The cockpit was set up like an office, with a few chairs looking out of the glass over the city blocks, an old PC in back.
 Down the spiral staircase beneath it was a conference room kind of space, a nice long table and chairs fitting perfectly in the narrowing fuselage.